Effective virtual facilitation

 The facilitator should also raise awareness of other resources that the participants can continue to use after the session.
 Perhaps other courses, websites, discussion forums, podcasts, blogs etc.

 Using Salmon’s 5-stage model of e-moderation as a framework, SMEs can transform from sage on the stage to guide on the side.

 And isn’t that what adult learning is all about?virtual classes

-Tags: 5-stage model of e-moderation, e-learning, e-moderation, facilitation, Gilly Salmon, instructional design, motivation, pedagogy, reflection, socialisation, synchronous, virtual classes, webinarsYou can comment below, or link to this permanent URL from your own site.
+Tags: 5-stage model of e-moderation, access, e-learning, e-moderation, facilitation, Gilly, information exchange, instructional design, knowledge construction, live, motivation, online, reflection, Salmon, socialisation, synchronous, virtual, web conference, webinarsYou can comment below, or link to this permanent URL from your own site.